You want smart political talk without the meltdowns?

 I introduced an amendment yesterday that would have replaced the Republican budget with a conservative budget that freezes spending for five years.

-And maybe not for defense, maybe not For non-discretionary spending, uh, but certainly you can stop the rate of increases or cola increases for some of these programs.
+Donald Trump told me in a lot of interviews that he supports the penny plan, and maybe not for defense, maybe not for non-discretionary spending, but certainly can stop the rate of increases or COLA increases for some of these programs.

 Well, the interesting thing is my budget would have let you cut it anywhere.

-You had to you had to end up with an overall freeze, but if you thought military needed to go up fifty billion, you could have gotten rid of the corporate welfare in the Department of Commerce, and then you would have wound up with your freeze by increasing military by fifty billion and decreasing Department of Commerce by fifty billion.
+But if you thought military needed to go up $50 billion, you could have gotten rid of the corporate welfare and the Department of Commerce, and then you would have wound up with your freeze by increasing military by $50 billion and decreasing Department of Commerce by $50 billion.

 All kinds of ways you can get to a freeze, but only 14 of my colleagues thought that really the debt was important enough to put forward a conservative budget that actually balances.

-So they voted for a budget that never balances and will add 9.7 trillion dollars to the debt.
+So they voted for a budget that never balances and will add $9.7 trillion to the debt.

-Um I know, for example, um uh look, I know we need infrastructure spending, and I know that the incoming the president elect Donald Trump has talked about a trillion dollars.
+I know, for example, look, I know we need infrastructure spending, and I know that the incoming, the president-elect Donald Trump has talked about a trillion dollars.

 I know Democrats are going crazy about it.

-Well, I'd like uh if we're gonna spend that money, I think you need a pay as you go system.
+Well, I'd like if we're going to spend that money, I think you need a pay-as-you-go system.

-And if we're gonna s if I I don't think the country can afford another ten trillion dollars in debt.
+And if we're going to, I don't think the country can afford another $10 trillion in debt.

 It's hard to explain, but things get ingrained up here.